Stratford, Victoria: History

 The land around the Avon River was occupied by the Brayakuloong people of the Gunai/Kurnai indigenous nation for thousands of years prior to European settlement.

 Angus McMillan named the Avon River after the river of the same name in his native Scotland.
 In 1840 he established a pastoral run at Bushy Park, north-west of the township.
 William Odell Raymond established a run in the area in 1842, and built his house, Strathfieldsaye, during 1848–54.
 European settlement did not take place without resistance, and in return, massacres were inflicted by Angus McMillan and others on Gunai people, especially between the years of 1840 and 1850.

 The township was established in the late 1850s and the Post Office opened on 1 May 1858.

 With the 1860s gold rush to the Omeo and Dargo goldfields, the town of Stratford prospered.
 Historic buildings include the RSL Hall (1866), the Church of Holy Trinity (1868), the Methodist Church (1873), and the Post Office (1884).

 In 1863 Reverend Friedrich Hagenauer established Ramahyuck Mission on the banks of the Avon River near Lake Wellington to house the Ganai survivors from west and central Gippsland.
 The name combines "Ramah", the home of Samuel in the First Book of Kings, with "yuck", an Aboriginal term reputedly meaning "our place".
 The mission sought to discourage all tribal ritual and culture, and replace it with Christian values and European customs.
 The Mission closed in 1908 and the few remaining residents were moved to Lake Tyers Mission.

+Reverend Hagenauer's son Dr Henry Hagenauer was a top local Australian rules footballer who played one match for Victorian Football League (VFL) club Melbourne in 1898.